ethereum-optimism/superchain-ops/tasks/eth/006-MCP-L1/VALIDATION.md

   **After:** `0x0000000000000000000000000000000000000000000000000000000000000001` <br/>
   **Meaning:** The `initialized` boolean is set to `true`.
 The correctness of this slot is attested to in the Optimism repo at [storageLayout/OptimismMintableERC20Factory.json](https://github.com/ethereum-optimism/optimism/blob/e6ef3a900c42c8722e72c2e2314027f85d12ced5/packages/contracts-bedrock/snapshots/storageLayout/OptimismMintableERC20Factory.json#L2-L15).
+   This state diff will only appear in contracts that were previously not initializable.
+Other contracts are reinitialized but it does not show in the state diff because the storage diff is a noop.

 - **Key:** `0x0000000000000000000000000000000000000000000000000000000000000001` <br/>
   **Before:** `0x0000000000000000000000000000000000000000000000000000000000000000` <br/>